 HubSpot vs. Marketo vs. Pardot: Choosing the Best Marketing Platform

 Selecting a marketing platform is a big decision for any company.
-You want a platform that meets the specific needs of your company while also being easy enough for your employees to use.
+You want a platform that meets the specific needs of your business while also being easy enough for your employees to use.
 The last thing you want is to invest in an expensive platform only to find months later it doesn’t fit your company’s needs or that there’s still some staff struggling to learn how to use it.

 HubSpot vs. Marketo

 The overview: Marketo is a mid-market marketing automation tool that focuses on lead management with a strong emphasis on email.
 It’s a popular choice for enterprise-level corporations because of its close integration with Microsoft’s CRM product.
 Marketo is for corporations willing to spend, because the product is pricey.
 Some users also cite that it’s hard to learn and use.

 The breakdown: HubSpot and Marketo feature similar tools, including email marketing, landing pages, forms, automated workflows, list management, and lead scoring.
 Both platforms have detailed reporting, helping companies track the effectiveness of their campaigns.
 When comparing HubSpot vs. Marketo, a few key differences emerge between these two marketing automation platforms.